 Downtown Market Basket

 Redevelopment of the former Rockwell International facility in the South Elm Street area of downtown Manchester into a 120,000 square foot Market Basket.
-The new flagship store is expected to open in spring of 2011.
+The new flagship store opened in spring of 2012.

 Capital Corridor Commuter Rail Project